Skip to content

 0.2.4 Growing Together Through Questions and Discussions

-When reading this book, please do not easily skip knowledge points that you have not learned well.
-Feel free to ask your questions in the comments section, and my friends and I will do our best to answer you, and generally reply within two days.
+When reading this book, please do not skip over points that you still do not fully understand.
+Feel free to ask your questions in the comments section, and my friends and I will do our best to answer them, usually within two days.

 As shown in Figure 0-7, the web version has a comments section at the bottom of each chapter.
-I hope you will pay more attention to the content of the comments section.
-On the one hand, you can learn about the problems that everyone encounters, thus checking for omissions and stimulating deeper thinking.
-On the other hand, I hope you can generously answer other friends' questions, share your insights, and help others progress.
+I encourage you to pay close attention to the discussions there.
+On the one hand, you can learn about the problems that others encounter, thereby filling gaps in your own understanding and prompting deeper thought.
+On the other hand, I hope you will generously answer other readers' questions, share your insights, and help others improve.

 Example of comments section